zubinchopra/portaldocs/portal-sdk/generated/top-onboarding.md

 <a name="portal-extensions-introduction"></a>
 ## Introduction

-Welcome to Azure!
-We're excited to have you to join the family and become a partner.
-If you are developing a service and want your customers to access it by using the Azure Portal, then this is the right starting point.
-The Azure Portal team supports the Azure Portal, its SDK, and the Framework that service teams use to integrate their management UI into the Azure Portal.

-The Microsoft Azure Portal, located at [https://portal.azure.com](https://portal.azure.com), is a central place where Azure customers can provision and manage Azure resources.
-The Azure Portal is a [single page application](portalfx-extensions-onboarding-glossary.md) that may contain more than one Web application.
-The parts of the page in the Portal are dynamically loaded based on customer actions.

-A UI extension is essentially the user experience (UX) for a service.
-Extensions are developed by teams that integrate user interfaces into the Azure Portal.
-Extensions are dynamically accessed and loaded based on customer actions in the Portal.

-The portal has an extension model where each team that builds user interfaces (UI) can create and deploy extensions.
-This process requires a relationship to be established between your team and the Portal team.
-This document reviews the process of onboarding your team and starting that relationship.
+If you are working on an Azure service and want to expose UI to your customers in the Azure portal then this is the right starting point.
+The portal has an extension model where each team that builds UI creates and deploys an extension.
+This process requires a relationship to be established between your team and the central portal team.
+This document walks you through the process of onboarding your team and starting that relationship.

+<a name="portal-extensions-process-overview"></a>
+## Process overview

 Onboarding a service, or developing a Portal extension, has three phases: onboarding, development, and deployment.
 The process is specified in the following image.